softwarefactory-project/ansible-role-elastic-recheck/README.md

             for the user.
 So far, the `kibanaserver` user have very specific configuration and the `ansible-role-elastic-recheck` role is not configuring it.

+* in logstash:
+- `host` - the logstash host which will get metrics from e.g.: gearman worker.
+- `port` - port on which logstash service will listen.

+* in kibana:
+- readonly_user_autologin - if `Basic` is set it means that there will created a special location in Apache2 config, that will inject authentication header, so user don't need to fill login form.
+                            Alternative options: `None`, `JWT`.
+                            NOTE: this role is only supporting `Basic` parameter.
+- host_url - the Kibana service endpoint.

 Before you run the `sfconfig` tool, remember to add the external elasticsearch fqdn into the network - static_hostnames, for example: